cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

 ## Passing Data Among Methods

+Java is a “pass-by-value” language.
+This means that a copy of the variable is made and the method receives that copy.
+Assignments made in the method do not affect the caller.

+## Overloading Methods

 - Only the access modifier or optional specifiers are allowed before the return type.
 - optional specifiers are allowed in any order.
 - default access does not require a modifier